daldegam/cryptofyer/coinexchange/readme.md

-CryptoFyer Coinexchange v0.1
+CryptoFyer Coinexchange v0.2
 ==============

-PHP client api for Coinexchange api v0.1
+PHP client api for Coinexchange

 I am NOT associated, I repeat NOT associated to Coinexchange.
 Please use at your OWN risk.